martin-dominguez/liferay-modules/userdata-field/README.md

 # About The Module

-This module provides a custom form field that uses data from logged user to use it as a predefined value, so that the fill will automatically autofillled but the user will can change the data if they want.
-This field only will fill the data if the user is logged in.
+This module provides a custom form field that uses data from logged user to use it as a predefined value, so that the field will automatically autofillled but the user will can change the data if they want.
+This field only will fill out the data if the user is logged in.

 ![See in page][page-img]